bigger-tech/simple-stellar-signer/README.md

 ![image](https://user-images.githubusercontent.com/56001809/166843128-4d877dcb-739b-44bc-a067-7e8c5cfbea2c.png)

-// TODO: Image of the result

 ### Operation grouping

 Sometimes it's useful to group operations together to explain what they are doing.

-// TODO: Example of sending an unsigned with a description + grouped operations

 ```javascript
 openSignWindow(xdrUnsigned, 'Example transaction description', [